 - Simon Tait.

-“A simple and elegant approach to allow people who happen to be buildng IT architectures, to talk meaningfully with the the business people who are paying for it.
+“A simple and elegant approach to allow people who happen to be building IT architectures, to talk meaningfully with the business people who are paying for it.
 It's a new way to (begin to) fix an old problem.
-An IT architecture that ignores people will be both complex and unworkeable.
-VPECT encourages people type discussions around trust and values in a way that architecture frameworks ignore.
-An excellent tool, whose application is underestimated by it's authors in areas way outside of IT architectures”.
+An IT architecture that ignores people will be both complex and unworkable.
+VPECT encourages people to type discussions around trust and values in a way that architecture frameworks ignore.
+An excellent tool, whose application is underestimated by its authors in areas way outside of IT architectures”.

 - Peter Drivers.

 “I've used VPEC-T as an internal approach to driving questions and conversations as opposed to 'throwing it on the table' - my thoughts are that asking people to think hard about their business problems etc is enough to ask without the cognitive burden of a framework (no matter how simple!).
 But then being an employee as opposed to a consultant means that the discussions tend to be looser, shorter and less formal than it might be as an outside consultant”.

 “Overall it was a great way of describing the business context we were operating in and gave us a solid foundation to start requirements analysis and architecture from.
 Certainly, we were better served by the output of this analysis than we would have been with a list of affected IT systems, or current state processes”.